 Performance: Al Goodman and his Orchestra plays “Absinthe Frappe”, 1954 Album: Relax with Victor Herbert, published in 1954, RCA

-A Cat’s Got to Do What a Cat’s Got to Do” is a high-energy, feel-good anthem bursting with determination, grit, and a whole lot of feline swagger.
-This toe-tapping, tail-swishing number is all about stepping up, taking charge, and tackling life’s challenges head-on—with a spirit of gratitude and an unshakable can-do attitude.
+A Cat’s Got to Do What a Cat’s Got to Do” is an optimistic feel-good anthem bursting with determination, grit, and a whole lot of cat style.
+This toe-tapping, um, tail-swishing number is all about stepping up, taking charge, and tackling life’s challenges head-on—with a spirit of gratitude and an unshakable can-do attitude.

-With a rhythmic drive that pulses like the heartbeat of adventure, the song radiates confidence and optimism, inspiring everyone—cats and humans alike—to roll up their sleeves (or paws) and get the job done.
+The song radiates confidence, inspiring everyone—cats and humans alike — to roll up their sleeves (or paws) and get the job done.
 Whether it’s chasing a dream, overcoming an obstacle, or simply facing the day with courage, this song is a celebration of resilience, responsibility, and the unstoppable power of a positive mindset.

 Because when destiny calls, – a cat’s got to do what a cat’s got to do!